intra365/intra365/packages/sites/docs.jumpto365.com/content/docs/sharepoint-online-branding.md

 ---
-title: "SharePoint Online Branding"
+title: SharePoint Online Branding
-metaTitle: "Configuring SharePoint Online"
-metaDescription: "This is the meta description"
+id: sharepoint-online-branding
 ---

-# Branding SharePoint Online

-SharePoint Online provides very little ability to let you comply to the Corporate Visual Identity of your company.

 ## Hacks

 ### Remove the standard masthead
-Removes the top navigation bar, the page header and the site header of a SharePoint Modern page
+Removes the top navigation bar, the page header and the site sheader of a SharePoint Modern page

 ```javascript